ECS Metadata

 Cluster_Metadata_Only

 When enabled, the plugin will only attempt to attach cluster metadata values.
-This is useful if you want to attach cluster metadata to system/OS logs from processes that do not run as part of containers or ECS Tasks.
+Use to attach cluster metadata to system or OS logs from processes that don't run as part of containers or ECS Tasks.

 Off